mufasa1611/cody/README.md

 - I used [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to test the responsiveness and accesability.

-- AmIresponsive

 - Manual Testing:
-I tested the page on desktop, Laptop 15" and the following mobiles: Huawei P30 Lite, Asus Rog 5, and Samsung S7.
+I tested the page on desktop, Laptop 17" and the following mobiles: Huawei P30 Lite, Asus Rog 5, and Samsung S7.

 - Browser Testing:
 I tested the page with Chrome, Firefox and Brave